 Care was taken to maintain the water balance in the river.
 Table 2-12 details the mean flows during the record correlation phases.
 This flow has remained constant.

-Although the mean flows compare well there is less flood peak amplitude in the correlated record 1932 to 1960.
-However, the overall water balance is good.
+Although the mean flows compare well there is less flood peak amplitude in the correlated record 1931 to 1960.

 Table 2-12: The mean flow at Clarence at Jollies.